 Inside the absorber material, the reduction in beam momenta providing transverse cooling is opposed by the multiple Coulomb scattering.
 Multiple Coulomb scattering in the absorber material limits the ionization cooling and acts as a heating element.
-Strong focusing fields at the absorber location help in minimizing the longutidnal heating effect.
-Equ.
-1 gives the rate of change of the normalized transverse emittance inside an absorber material [16]
+Strong focusing fields at the absorber location help in minimizing the longitudinal heating effect.
+Equation (1) gives the rate of change of the normalized transverse emittance inside an absorber material [16]